ozwillo/ozwillo-doc/_includes/3-provisioning.md

 - its services are declared in the catalog;
 - its scopes are declared and available for use by other applications;
 - the purchaser has desktop shortcuts for the created services;
-- `visible:true` services are listed in store.
+- `visible: true` services are listed in store.

 #### #3bis Provider dismiss
 {: #s3-3bis-provider-dismiss}